 With Vermont’s emphasis on local foods and small business, no wonder there are so many farmers’ markets.
 You can search the list of Vermont farmers’ markets or just plan on visiting our two favorites: Ludlow Farmers’ Market on Friday afternoons and West River Farmers’ Market (in Londonderry) on Saturday mornings.

 For the most scenic golfing you’ll ever experience, you can choose from several meticulously groomed courses, all located just a short drive from the Inn.
-The three closest (and maybe finest) courses in the area are: Crown Point Country Club (ask if we have any golf specials), Tater Hill Golf Club, and Okemo Valley Golf.
+The three closest (and maybe finest) courses in the area are: Crown Point Country Club (ask if we have any golf specials), Tater Hill Golf Club, and (temporarily closed), Okemo Valley Golf.

 The long winding roads of Vermont connect one quaint village to the next and they’re some of the most scenic routes you can find in New England.
 Vermont Vacation offers a comprehensive Bike Route map for the entire state, including the immediate area.